Am I eligible to be a California Women’s Therapy client?

 Our practicum students and postdoctoral psychological associates are pre-licensed therapists working under the supervision of our licensed psychologists.

 Are all of your therapists women?

 Yes, currently all of our therapists are women.

 How do I schedule sessions?

 You’ll be communicating directly with your therapist via e-mail, text, or phone regarding scheduling.
 She can let you know what session times are currently available, and you can choose the day and time that works best for you.
 Having a regular weekly appointment time is recommended, but not required.

 If I choose to become a client, is there any paperwork I need to complete?

 Yes, in addition to the credit card authorization form mentioned above, you’ll be completing a consent for treatment form as well as a document confirming that you have received notice of our privacy practices.

-We’re happy to answer any questions you may have and eager to add additional useful information to our website.
+We’re happy to answer any additional questions you may have.